-Neutrino oscillation [497, 498] has firmly established the first and the only laboratory BSM evidence to date.
-Within the SM, the neutrinos are strictly massless to all orders in perturbation theory, and even non-perturbative effects cannot induce neutrino mass due to the SM's unbroken global B-L symmetry.
+Neutrino oscillation [489, 490] has firmly established the first and the only laboratory BSM evidence to date.
+Within the SM, the neutrinos are strictly massless to all orders in perturbation theory, and even non-perturbative effects cannot induce neutrino mass due to the SM's unbroken global B - L symmetry.
 Therefore, studying neutrino mass generation mechanisms will pave the way for discovering underlying BSM physics.

 Under collider environments, neutrinos behave like missing energy and they are typically undetectable at calorimeters.
-The first direct observation of neutrino interactions at a particle collider experiment was only recently achieved by the FASER collaboration [499].
+The first direct observation of neutrino interactions at a particle collider experiment was only recently achieved by the FASER collaboration [491].
 However, any nonstandard neutrino interaction effect is yet to be seen.
 In this section, we outline several possible BSM signals associated with the neutrino sector that potentially become observable at the CEPC.
 We also discuss their far-reaching implications for other outstanding puzzles of the SM, such as the origin of dark matter and visible matter.
 For reviews of neutrino physics at colliders, see Refs.
-[500, 501], etc.
+[492, 493], etc.

-Perhaps the most striking collider signals associated with neutrino mass generation mechanism are the lepton-number violating signals with same-sign charged lepton pairs, e.g. the Keung-Senjanović process $pp \to \ell^{\pm}\ell^{\pm}jj$ for hadron colliders [502], which is the high-energy analog of the neutrinoless double beta decay $(0\nu\beta\beta)$ process, but now with any lepton flavor.
-This is generically expected in theories of Majorana neutrinos, when we parametrize the (B-L)-breaking effects through an effective dimension-5 Weinberg operator $LLHH/\Lambda$ [503].
-A well-known UV-complete example is the type-I seesaw mechanism [504-509] with heavy right-handed neutrinos (RHNs).
-This can be realized by just adding the Majorana RHNs to the SM particle content, or in more natural ways by extending the SM gauge group to higher gauge groups like $U(1){B-L}$ [510-512], $SU(2)L \times SU(2)R \times U(1){B-L}$ [513-515] or SO(10) [516, 517], where the RHNs are necessary for anomaly cancelation.
-Thus ensues a very rich collider phenomenology of the RHNs [500], if the seesaw scale happens to be around the electroweak scale.
+Perhaps the most striking collider signals associated with neutrino mass generation mechanism are the lepton-number violating signals with same-sign charged lepton pairs, e.g. the Keung-Senjanović process $pp \rightarrow \ell^{\pm} \ell^{\pm} j j$ for hadron colliders [494], which is the high-energy analog of the neutrinoless double beta decay $(0\nu\beta\beta)$ process, but now with any lepton flavor.
+This is generically expected in theories of Majorana neutrinos, when we parametrize the (B-L)-breaking effects through an effective dimension-5 Weinberg operator $LLHH/\Lambda$ [495].
+A well-known UV-complete example is the type-I seesaw mechanism [496-501] with heavy right-handed neutrinos (RHNs).
+This can be realized by just adding the Majorana RHNs to the SM particle content, or in more natural ways by extending the SM gauge group to higher gauge groups like $U(1){B-L}$ [502-504], $SU(2)L \times SU(2)R \times U(1){B-L}$ [505-507] or SO(10) [508, 509], where the RHNs are necessary for anomaly cancelation.
+Thus ensues a very rich collider phenomenology of the RHNs [492], if the seesaw scale happens to be around the electroweak scale.
 Here we will only cover some aspects of RHN phenomenology directly relevant to CEPC.

-Other simple well-motivated tree-level seesaw models include: the type-II seesaw where a left-handed triplet $\Delta_L$ is introduced to realize the seesaw framework [509, 518-522]; the type-III seesaw which is similar to the type-I seesaw, with the singlet fermions N replaced
+Other simple well-motivated tree-level seesaw models include: the type-II seesaw where a left-handed triplet Δ_L is introduced to realize the seesaw framework [501, 510-514]; the type-III seesaw which is similar to the type-I seesaw, with the singlet fermions N replaced

-FIG. 69: Summary of prospects of heavy neutrino mass $m_N$ and the heavy-light neutrino mixing $|U|^2$ at the CEPC.
-The solid lines are for $U{eN}$ : displaced vertex (red) [543].
-The dashed lines are for $U{\mu N}$ : main detector and HECATE (darker and lighter brown) [407].
-The dot-dashed lines are for $U{eN} = U{\mu N}$ : main detector (near detector) and far detectors (lighter and darker purple) [75].
-All the shaded regions are excluded by current limits, with solid for $U{eN}$ and dashed for $U{\mu N}$ [544].
-The long dashed black line indicate the parameter space for the seesaw mechanism, while the shaded orange region is favored by the leptogenesis mechanism [545].
+FIG. 69: Summary of prospects of heavy neutrino mass m_N and the heavy-light neutrino mixing $|U|^2$ at the CEPC.
+The solid lines are for U{eN} : displaced vertex (red) [535].
+The dashed lines are for $U{\mu N}$: main detector and HECATE (darker and lighter brown) [401].
+The dot-dashed lines are for $U{eN} = U{\mu N}$: main detector (near detector) and far detectors (lighter and darker purple) [74].
+All the shaded regions are excluded by current limits, with solid for U{eN} and dashed for $U{\mu N}$ [536].
+The long dashed black line indicate the parameter space for the seesaw mechanism, while the shaded orange region is favored by the leptogenesis mechanism [537].